CordlessCoder/avon/tutorial/TUTORIAL.md

 ### Indentation and Dedent

-Templates automatically strip common leading whitespace (dedent), so you can indent them nicely in your source:
+Templates automatically dedent based on the **first line with content** (baseline indentation).
+You can indent templates naturally in your source code without padding the output:

 ```avon
 let item = "widget" in